 I would never have put the pieces together that we don’t need 30 rugs and 30 mats in our lifetime of practice.

 We need 1 mat (maybe) and a couple well made rugs that we take care of.

 I had the rugs for sale on the site for a couple days but I realized if I was going to charge a higher price I need to:

 1. Explain why you would pay more compared to other rugs

 2. Get Eco-friendly shipping (Originally they were being shipped in these crazy boxes full of more plastic crap by my shipper)

 3. Write up a warranty so you know you are buying a quality rug you can use for years and years.

-4. Giving back - Use a portion of the funds towards environmental efforts.
+4. Give back - 10% of profits go towards environmental efforts.